cypienta/docs/docs/source/getting_started/deploy.rst

     can see the failure reasons by clicking on the stack that was created and clicking on the ``Events`` tab.

     **TechModelContainerImage:** The container image URL for ATTACK Technique detector.
-The container image of the subscribed marketplace product with tag ``market*``.
 The container image URL noted in the section :doc:`subscribe`.

-    **ClusterModelPart1ContainerImage:** The container image URL for Temporal Clustering.
-The container image of the subscribed marketplace product with tag ``market*``.
+    **ClusterModelPart1ContainerImage:** The container image URL for Cluster Model Part 1.
 The container image URL noted in the section :doc:`subscribe`.

-    **ClusterModelPart2ContainerImage:** The container image URL for Temporal Clustering.
-The container image of the subscribed marketplace product with tag ``market*``.
+    **ClusterModelPart2ContainerImage:** The container image URL for Cluster Model Part 2.
 The container image URL noted in the section :doc:`subscribe`.

     **FlowModelContainerImage:** The container image URL for MITRE flow detector.
-The container image of the subscribed marketplace product with tag ``market*``.
 The container image URL noted in the section :doc:`subscribe`.

     **SuperuserEmail:** The email for admin user for UI